Post-reduction inference for confidence sets of models: Introduction

 The principles developed in the present paper, specifically for the purpose of confidence sets of sparse regression models, are based on the sufficiency/co-sufficiency separation, and the ancillary/co-ancillary separation fundamental to the Fisherian approach to conditional inference and reviewed in Chapters 2.3 and 2.5 of Barndorff-Nielsen and Cox (1994).
 In the absence of a proposed direction of departure from the postulated model, a combination of the ancillary and co-sufficient components in principle achieves the maximal extraction of information relevant for the assessment of model adequacy, having extracted the information relevant for estimation and reduction.
 In practice there is considerable flexibility in how such information is used, the most na{\"i}ve approaches being ineffectual for detecting relevant departures.

 A key question is over the efficacy of sample splitting relative to the more sophisticated approaches developed here.
 In simpler contexts, methods powerful against specific alternatives are often valuable in small samples.
 This raises the possibility that using a large portion of the data for reduction and a small portion for model assessment may be as or more effective than the inferential separations considered here, provided that the test for model assessment specifies a direction for departure from the null, and provided that the sample size for model assessment is sufficiently large that any asymptotic distributions hold to an adequate order of approximation.
 In the context of inference on the a collection of means, selected on the basis of data from normal distributions, Cox (1975) showed via a theoretical analysis that the efficiency of sample splitting relative to an exact conditional approach is surprisingly high.
 In the present context, there is a clearer separation of information in the data relevant to the different phases of analysis, so a greater efficiency gain might be expected, although this has to be counterbalanced by the lack of directionality for the full-sample test.
 These considerations are probed by simulation in \S \ref{secSim} for the normal-theory linear regression model.
+The normal-theory setting is one in which sample splitting has a relatively high efficiency due to the availability of the $F$-test for assessing model adequacy, whose distribution theory is exact and therefore applies at small sample sizes.